Catalin714/accountingProgram/README.md

 ****

-I did a simple accounting program for an accountant.
+I did a simple accounting python script for automate an accounting task.

 Tools and technologies used: